awsdocs/amazon-workdocs-administration-guide/doc_source/auto-provision.md

 # Turning off Auto activation<a name="auto-provision"></a>

 You turn off Auto activation when you don't want to add all the users in a directory to a new site, and when you want to set different permissions and roles for the users that you invite to a new site\.
-When you turn Auto activation off, you can also decide who should invite new users to the site — current users, power users, or administrators\.
+When you turn Auto activation off, you can also decide who has the ability to invite new users to the site — current users, power users, or administrators\.
 These steps explain how to do both tasks\.

 **To turn off Auto activation**

-1. Choose the profile icon in the upper\-right corner of your browser\.
+1. Choose the profile icon in the upper\-right corner of the WorkDocs client\.

+    ![\[The default profile image in the Amazon WorkDocs web client.\]](http://docs.aws.amazon.com/workdocs/latest/adminguide/images/wd-profile-default.png)

 1. Under **Admin**, choose **Open admin control panel**\.